modin-project/unidist/docs/installation.rst

 """""""""""""""""""

-Conda ``intel`` channel contains a performant `MPI implementaion <https://anaconda.org/intel/mpi4py>`_, which can be used in the unidist MPI backend instead of the MPI implementation from ``conda-forge`` channel.
+Conda ``intel`` channel contains a performant `MPI implementaion <https://anaconda.org/intel/mpi4py>`_, which can be used in the unidist MPI backend instead of an MPI implementation from ``conda-forge`` channel.
 To install Intel MPI you should use the following:

 .. code-block:: bash